simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 * Create a text file containing the email addresses of players in the test game runs.

-The Simpl `simpl-div-model` and `simpl-calc-model` repositories master branches illustrate how this is done.
+The Simpl `simpl-div-model` and `simpl-calc-model` repositories illustrate how this is done.
 The README files in both repositories contain instructions for creating test game runs and running profiling locally.

 ## Performance tuning your deployed model service

 Once you have profiling working locally, you are ready to run profiling against your deployed game.
 To get realistic profiling timings, you need to run profiling on a stand-alone server.
-The `simpl-modelservice`  provides the `aws_profiler.sh` command for running profiling on an AWS EC2 instance.
+The `simpl-modelservice`  provides the `aws_profiler.sh` script for running profiling on an AWS EC2 instance.

 Once logged into your AWS instance, clone your game's model service repository, navigate to the repository directory, and install the requirements using pip.